-SUPER P6DGS/P6DGE/P6DGU/P6SGU supports Pentium II 233/266/300/333 MHz processors at 66MHz bus speed or 350/400/450 MHz processors at 100MHz bus speed.
-SUPER P6DGU/P6DGS/P6DGE supports dual Pentium II processors.
-SUPER P6SGU supports a single Pentium II processor.
-All four motherboards are based on Intel's 440GX chipset which enables 66/100 MHz system bus speed, Accelerated Graphics Port (AGP), Wake-on-LANTM, SDRAM, concurrent PCI and Ultra DMA 33 MB/s burst data transfer rate.
+The SUPER P6DBS/P6DBE/P6DBU/P6SBU/P6SBS/P6SBA/P6SBM supports Pentium II 233/266/300/333 MHz and Celeron 266/300 or higher processors at a 66 MHz bus speed or Pentium II 350/400/450 MHz and Pentium III processors at a 100 MHz bus speed.
+The SUPER P6DBU/P6DBS/P6DBE supports dual Pentium II and III processors, while the SUPER P6SBU/P6SBS/P6SBA/P6SBM supports a single Pentium II or III processor.
+All seven motherboards are based on Intel's 440BX chipset, which supports a 66/100 MHz front side bus speed, an Accelerated Graphics Port (AGP), Wake-on-LANTM, SDRAM, concurrent PCI and a 33 MB/s Ultra DMA burst data transfer rate.

-While all of the motherboards are ATX form factor, P6DGU and P6DGE have 5 PCI and 2 ISA with one shared slot.
-SUPER P6DGS and P6SGU have 4 PCI and 3 ISA with one shared slot.
-All four motherboards have the AGP port, and can accommodate 2 GB unbuffered SDRAM or registered SDRAM memory with 4 168-pin DIMM sockets.
+While all of the motherboards are the ATX form factor, the P6DBU and P6DBE have 5 PCI and 2 ISA slots with one shared.
+The SUPER P6DBS, P6SBU, P6SBS and P6SBA have 4 PCI and 3 ISA slots with one shared, and the SUPER P6SBM has 3 PCI and 1 ISA slots with one shared.
+All seven motherboards have the AGP port and all but the P6SBM can accommodate a total of 1 GB EDO at 66 MHz or 512 MB unbuffered SDRAM or 1 GB registered SDRAM memory in 4 168-pin DIMM sockets.
+The SUPER P6SBM can accommodate 768 MB registered or 384 MB unbuffered SDRAM

-AGP reduces contention with the CPU and I/O devices by broadening the bandwidth of graphics to memory.
-It delivers a maximum of 532 MB/s 2x transfer mode which is quadruple the PCI speed!
+AGP reduces contention between the CPU and I/O devices by broadening the graphics bandwidth to memory.
+It delivers a maximum of 532 MB/s in the 2x transfer mode, which is quadruple the PCI speed!

-Wake on LAN allows remote network management and configuration of the PC, even in off-hours when the PC is turned off.
+Wake-On-LAN allows for remote network management and configuration of the PC, even in off-hours when the PC is turned off.
 This reduces the complexity of managing the network.

-Other features that maximize customer satisfaction and simplicity in managing the computer are PC 98-ready and support for Advanced Configuration and Power Interface (ACPI).
+Other features that maximize customer satisfaction and simplicity in managing the computer its support for the PC 98 and the Advanced Configuration and Power Interface (ACPI) standards.
 With PC Health Monitoring, you can protect your system from problems before they even occur.